derektypist/bootstrap/README.md

     * If the current background color is wheat the new background color is orangered
     * If the current background color is orangered the new background color is lightgrey
     * If the current background color is lightgrey the new background color is illuminating (hex color #F5DF4D)
+    * If the current background color is illuminating (hex color #F5DF4D) the new background color is blooming dahlia (hex color #EC9787)
-    * If the current background color is illuminating the new background color is lightblue
+    * If the current background color is blooming dahlia (hex color #EC9787) the new background color is lightblue

 ## Celebrities